 Once the board is mounted under your module and the wires are attached to the terminals, you are pretty much done.
 The only connections left to be made are by plugging in the category 5 crossover cables (used for the occupancy bus) from the adjacent modules.

-The FCM-1 board operates on an AC or DC input voltage between 8 and 18 volts.
+The FCM-1 board operates on 12 volts.
 The use of any higher voltage source will damage the circuitry.

 GW - Green LED for the west signal.